Holidays 2017: are brick and mortar retailers primed to compete online?

 Consumers are receiving their packages faster than ever before.
 Amazon stands out in particular, but competing retailers are catching up.

-In October of 2017, the average Amazon order took 2.9 days between when the order was placed and the package was delivered to the consumer, an improvement from 3.3 days last October 2016 3.9 days in October 2015.
+In October of 2017, the average Amazon order took 2.9 days between when the order was placed and the package was delivered to the consumer, an improvement from 3.3 days last October, and 3.9 days in October 2015.

 The average of competing merchants’ turnaround time stood at 5.1 days in October 2017, down from 6.5 days in October of 2016 and 7.4 days in October of 2015.

 The 2017 holiday season promises to set a new high-water mark in online sales, but, equally importantly, in performance against consumer expectations.
 The e-commerce channel is hitting on all cylinders, offering consumers the best of all worlds: low prices, broad selection, and quick and reliable order fulfillment.